 4. Are there related offenses?

-Per Penal Code 245, assault with a deadly weapon is the crime where people:
+Per Penal Code 245, assault with a deadly weapon is:

-- attack (or attempt to attack) another person, and
+- attacking (or attempting to attack) another person, and

-- do so with a deadly weapon or by means likely to cause great bodily injury.
+- doing so with a deadly weapon or by means likely to cause great bodily injury.

 “Assault” under this statute carries the same meaning as it does under PC 217.1.

-Per Penal Code 242, battery is the crime where people willfully and unlawfully use force or violence upon the person of another.
+Per Penal Code 242, battery is willfully and unlawfully using force or violence upon the person of another.

-As with charges under PC 217.1, defendants can defend against charges under this statute by showing that they committed battery out of self-defense.
+As with charges under PC 217.1, you can defend against charges under this statute by showing that you committed battery out of self-defense.

-Under Penal Code 241, assault on a police officer is the crime where people assault a police officer or other public safety first responder while he/she is performing his/her official duties.
+Under Penal Code 241, assault on a police officer is assaulting a police officer or other public safety first responder while they are performing their official duties.

 Unlike with charges under PC 217.1, charges of this crime are always filed as misdemeanors.